-One of my absolute favorite dishes from last year’s Epcot International Flower and Garden Festival was the Beef Teriyaki Udon from the Hanami outdoor kitchen in the Japan Pavilion.
+One of my absolute favorite dishes from the 2016 Epcot International Flower and Garden Festival was the Beef Teriyaki Udon from the Hanami outdoor kitchen in the Japan Pavilion.
 It’s a dish that my sister and I regretted having to share with each other, and wished we had order two plates instead of one.
 It was phenomenal!

 I was absolutely thrilled to find a recipe for this dish in The Best of Epcot Festivals Cookbook, which I purchased last December at Epcot.
 I’m sure this recipe is slightly altered for home cooks, but it’s still pretty close to what we enjoyed at the festival.

 Here are some notes from my experience making these noodles.
 The recipe calls for 8 ounces udon noodles to 1 pound of flank steak, which seems very off to me.
 I followed my gut, and used an entire pound of homemade udon noodles, and the result was a perfect balance of noodles to beef.
 Any less, and the majority of the dish would have been beef, which was certainly not what was served at the festival.
 I’ve made the change in the recipe below.

 I sliced my flank steak into 1/4-inch thick slices, but the pieces were rather large and flat, and in retrospect it seems the recipe suggested cutting into 1/4-inch-wide strips, like matchsticks instead of flat slices, although it wasn’t very clear.
 I would cut the pieces thinner/smaller next time to be more like the original dish which felt almost like shaved beef.
 It was still excellent prepared this way, just a bit different from what we ate at Epcot.